zolantris/ValheimMods/src/ValheimScalability/README.md

 VisibilityUpdateInterval
 ```

-These are no longer used.

-Delete the ValheimScalability config file and launch the game again if you want
+Delete the ValheimScalability config file and relaunch if you want a clean
-a clean regenerated configuration.
+regenerated configuration.

----

-## Compatibility

-ValheimScalability is designed to be conservative.

-Objects are left alone when the mod cannot safely determine that they can be
-optimized.

-The mod avoids or can exclude:

-- Characters
-- Moving rigidbodies
-- Animated meshes
-- Interactive objects
-- Objects using unsupported rendering state
-- Problematic shaders
-- MaterialPropertyBlock renderers
-- Damaged/destructible objects
-- Mod-added objects selected through config filters

-Because Valheim has a large modding ecosystem, not every third-party shader or
-rendering system can be automatically detected.

-The configurable name, regex, layer, material, and shader filters are provided
-specifically so users can resolve compatibility issues without uninstalling
-either mod.

 ---